davebenson/doom4-walkthrough/README.md

 If you want, grab the ammo on the right pathway, but the mission continues to the left.

-In front of a closed door, you'll see some Health and Ammo, and a Codex Entry "Environments / Argent Facility".
+In front of a closed door, you'll see some Health and Ammo, and CODEX ENTRY "Environments / Argent Facility".
 Less obviously, befind some barrels to the left, is a Classic Doom Level Lever - the lever is in the dark and hard to see.
 Pull it: the "retro" level itself will be easy to see ahead.